suprafrontal/hemato.ai.docs/source/index.html.md

 ## How does it work?

 Images of Peripheral Blood Smears (PBS) usually are very large.
 It is often impractical to submit an entire sample in one API call.
-That's why there are a few steps to submit a PBS for review by Hemato.AI
+That's why there are a few steps to submit a PBS for review by Hemato.AI.

 To get Hemato.AI's opinion on a Peripheral Blood Smear you follow this flow: